 The total active U.S. Military force includes 1.42 million men and women of whom 160,000 (11.2 percent) come from California.
 Approximately 175,000 active duty men and women are stationed in California.
 An additional 25,000 serve in various reserve components of the U.S. Armed Forces (including the National Guard).
-The Montgomery GI Bill education benefit is the number one reason American men and women enter the U.S. military.
-Therefore, each member of the military pool of more than 200,000 men and women serving in California is a prospective student for one of

-California's 112 California Community Colleges, 23 CSU campuses, and 10 UC campuses.
-Approximately 60,000 of a pool of more than 200,000 men and women exit military service annually.
+The Montgomery and post 9/11 GI Bills education benefits are the number one reason American men and women enter the U.S. military.
+Therefore, each member of the military pool of more than 200,000 men and women serving in California is a prospective student for one of California's 112 California Community Colleges, 23 CSU campuses, and 10 UC campuses.
+Approximately 35,000 of a pool of more than 200,000 men and women exit military service annually.